marifdemirtas/pfp-ebooks/_sources/codewriting-1.rst

    Update Records Conditionally #distractor

-.. parsonsprob:: 1_q2
+.. parsonsprob:: exercise_1_q2

-   Assuming that you have already started your John Doe campaign, how can you calculate the average cost of all your ad campaigns?
+   You have already started your campaign with Kendrick Lamar.
+Your manager wants to learn what is the average cost for your ads.
+How can you calculate the average cost of all your ad campaigns?

    -----